Skip to content

 Meals Included: Breakfast, Lunch, Dinner

 Morning visit to Vallée de Mai, the last remnant of Seychelles’ high-canopied palm forest, home to the rare coco de mer palm and black parrot.
-In the afternoon, explore Ile Thérèse, walking white-sand beaches and snorkeling among colorful reefs.
+In the afternoon, visit La Digue, a tiny island known for its granite rocks and lush forest.
+Spend time snorkeling in the crystal-clear water among schools of colorful fish.
 Enjoy the Captain’s Reception & Dinner in the evening.

 Overnight: